FlyinC4T/CatsFish/README.md

 With that, you should now have your mod installed!
 #
 ### Credits/Thanks
 - *Yizzi* on Discord.
-Had me backed up with the "you should do this and not that" kinds of situations.
+Had me backed up with the "you should do this" situations.
 - *dev.* on Discord.
 Without them, I wouldn't have known what "embedded resources" was for.
 - *[Seventy](https://github.com/7Seventy0)* on Github.
 For basically publishing the source codes of their mods lol ( ͡° ͜ʖ ͡°).
+- *[umar6419](https://free3d.com/user/umar6419)* on Free3D.
+For listing multiple models that are free to use including [the model for CatsFish](https://free3d.com/3d-model/tuna-fish-21843.html).
 #
 README 1.02